pmnzt/appimage-manager/structure.md

 - required-options: none; if `--all` isn't included in the command, the user must add the appimage file path after the command i.e: [appimg move ~/Downloads/myapp.AppImage]

 3. appimg update
-this command will look in ~/.appimages then in each folder that has a .AppImage file, it will generate a .desktop file if there is a `icon.*` file in the same folder as the .AppImage it will add that as the icon in the .dekstop file, if there is not it will use `~/.appimages/placeholder-icon.png`, and then finally create a symlink for that .desktop file to the direcoty in which the system uses to store .desktop files. account for some files might be .AppImage or .appimage (case-insensitive). make sure the appimge file is executable. if there's no icon find the appimage's original icon by extracting the appimage file (be sure to use the correct icon), and use that (in this case generate a new file .noiconkeep move into the appimage folder then next time if an appimg reset happens and this file exists in an appimage's folder then do not copy it's icon).
+this command will look in ~/.appimages then in each folder that has a .AppImage file, it will generate a .desktop file.
+For the icon, it will:
+- Use `icon.*` in the folder if present.
+- Otherwise, extract the AppImage and:
+	- Read the embedded .desktop file's `Icon` key and search for a matching SVG in common icon directories (usr/share/icons, usr/share/pixmaps, etc.).
+	- If no SVG is found, search for a matching PNG and select the largest one by file size.
+	- If still not found, search for a matching XPM.
+	- If no match, fallback to the largest SVG, then largest PNG, then largest XPM in the extracted contents.
+- If no icon is found, use `~/.appimages/placeholder-icon.png`.
+The selected icon is copied to the appimage folder as `icon.*`.
+A `.noiconkeep` marker is created to prevent icon copying on reset.
+The appimage file is made executable.
+Finally, a symlink for the .desktop file is created in the system's applications directory.
+Account for some files might be .AppImage or .appimage (case-insensitive).

 4. appimage setup-all
 this command will run commands 2,3 with their default options.